 tartar build up on teeth over the years.
 Plaque is sticky, but regular brushing and flossing can remove most

 of it.
 However, plaque hardens into tartar, which is beyond the ability of a toothbrush.
 Tartar builds up

 under the gumline as well as on the tooth structure.
 If plaque isn’t removed, you risk serious problems with

 teeth and gums eventually.
-Recent research demonstrates a link between untreated gum disease and serious
+Recent research demonstrates a link between untreated gum disease

 conditions such as heart disease, stroke, and diabetes.
 Having a regular teeth cleaning is a great thing you